hendrikniemann/purescript-graphql/docs/type_system.md

     }
 ```

+Go ahead and save this type in a new module `Schema.Post`.
+We will need it later.

 ## Object Type Fields

 Object types define their fields in a heterogeneous record type.
 Each field must have the same context and root value type.
 Field can have arguments.
 If we don't want to supply any arguments we can use the function `field'` from `GraphQL.Type`.